 For properties acquired earlier, the planning picture is different.
-Understanding which rules apply to your client's situation is the starting point.
+Understanding which rules apply to your property is the first step, and it directly determines how valuable a cost segregation study will be for you in 2026.

 What changed: the OBBBA restored 100% bonus depreciation